Understanding your health

 Rotator cuff tendinopathy is not a life sentence.
 It is an injury that responds well to treatment when you understand what is happening and follow the right steps.

-If you experience persistent pain, don't let the situation become chronic.
-The sooner you seek medical attention, the faster you will recover.
+If you experience persistent shoulder pain, don't let the situation become chronic.
+The sooner you seek treatment, the faster you will recover.
+Our physical therapists can assess your condition and provide you with a personalized treatment plan to help you regain full use of your shoulder.

 Other conditions